mlesnoff/Jchemo.jl/README.md

 Ttest = transf(mod, Xtest)
 ```

-Object `Ttrain` above can also be built directly by:
+Object `Ttrain` above can also be obtained directly by:

 ```julia
 Ttrain = mod.fm.T
 ```

-Some summary of the model (% of explained variance, etc.) can be displayed by:
+Some model summary (% of explained variance, etc.) can be displayed by:

 ```julia
 summary(mod, Xtrain)